choefele/swift-lambda-app/README.md

 - Integration tests to proof you app is working before deploying to Lambda
 - Instructions on deploying the app to Lambda

-swift-lamda-app has been inspired by [SwiftOnLambda](https://github.com/algal/SwiftOnLambda), which provided the initial working code to execute Swift programs on Lambda.
+swift-lambda-app has been inspired by [SwiftOnLambda](https://github.com/algal/SwiftOnLambda), which provided the initial working code to execute Swift programs on Lambda.

 ## Development
 Tools: [Xcode](https://developer.apple.com/download/), [ngrok](https://ngrok.com) (optional)